SMI/dicompixelanon/doc/dcmaudit.md

   --dump-database       show database content in JSON format --review              review files already marked as done -i [INFILES [INFILES ...]] list of DICOM filenames, or a
-     CSV filename to get the filenames from the DicomFilePath column
+     CSV filename to get the filenames from the DicomFilePath or filename column
 ```

 When the image is displayed it will automatically have rectangles redacted if